 Stops should be placed where the setup is invalidated, not where AC flips color.
 For pullback entries, that is usually below the pullback low or below the base low, with a buffer for normal noise.
 If you use volatility, you can sanity check the stop distance with ATR, but keep the decision anchored to structure.

 Two practical filters reduce whipsaws.
 First, avoid trades when AC and AO are chopping around zero with frequent color flips.
 That condition often matches a range, and the better move is to wait for a breakout and a regime shift.
 Second, require alignment with a broader momentum tool.
 If you already use MACD or a trend baseline, only take AC signals that point the same way as the broader tool.
+The Ultimate Oscillator is another option for cross-checking momentum across multiple timeframes.

 If you want one minimal checklist, use this list and keep it consistent across trades: